FranckCo/COSMOS-Website/2024/work/call-for-contributions.md

 The COSMOS conference is a place where the official statistics community can work together to define, share, use, and manage smart metadata.
 Through sharing of experiences, techniques, and tools, and through forward-looking consideration of the challenges we face as a community, we can better meet the demands of the modern data landscape.
 We encourage official statisticians, metadata experts, data managers, and those involved in the collection, production, and dissemination of statistics to attend.

-COSMOS will emphasize the ways in which statistical organizations can implement smart metadata in their institute focusing on topics such as:
+COSMOS will emphasize the ways in which statistical organizations can implement smart metadata in their institute, covering areas such as:

-- Tools and standards
+- Standards
 - Business use cases
+- Governance
 - Best practices definition
-- Governance
-- Implementation experiences and "lessons learned" (difficulties encountered, key successes)
+- Tools and system mplementation experiences (lessons learned, difficulties encountered, key successes)

 This will be the first of a series of conferences, focusing on the best way forward in the development and use of smart metadata in all its forms.